SMerrony/aghast/README.md

 The Time Integration must be enabled for AGHAST to start, you will also probably need to enable Automation and at least one other Integration in order to do anything useful.

 The Tuya Integration is a bit of a hack.
-But... it can be used to integrated LIDL SmartHome ZigBee (and other ZigBee stuff) if they are first added to the TuyaSmart app; __it's better__ to use [zigbee2mqtt](https://zigbee2mqtt.io) with a supported USB dongle or hub.
+But... it can be used to integrate LIDL SmartHome ZigBee (and other ZigBee stuff) if they are first added to the TuyaSmart app. __However, it's much better__ to use [zigbee2mqtt](https://zigbee2mqtt.io) with a supported USB dongle or hub.

 ## Configuration